akroshko/emacs-otlb/README.md

 During the insertion process, the footwear can be selected from the file `$OTLBLOGS/footwear-current.org`, generally based on a unique ID and a coloured tag (on the footwear itself to distinguish identical footwear).
-Retired footwear can be moved into the `org-mode` table in `$OTLBLOGS/footwear-retired.org`, after which it can no longer be selected, thus allowing the colour of the tag to be used for new footwear.
+Retired footwear with a retiry date can no longer be selected, thus allowing the colour of the tag to be used for new footwear.